Welcome to this guide on how to start a lifestyle blog!

 2. Click on the package you are interested in.

-Their hosting prices allow you to start a blog for as low as $7.99 / month, and you can have a 50% discount when you use this link to sign up!
+Their hosting prices allow you to start a blog for as low as $7.99 / month, or $3.95 with this link.
 The basic plan is probably enough for you (that’s what I have).

 3. Sign up for a new domain name.